-Each item of business to be discussed at the meeting needs to be put on the Agenda.
+Each item of business to be discussed at the

+meeting needs to be put on the Agenda.
 Unfinished business and reports on actions taken since previous meetings are included in the agenda under 'Business arising from previous minutes'.
 If any items on the Agenda are not discussed due to limitations of time, they are carried over to the next meeting Agenda.

-See the Committee Meeting Agenda Template.
+A Committee Meeting Agenda Template is available (Attachment 5).